Lufthansa: savings won't have desired effect in 2012

 “Therefore we have to work harder to achieve SCORE’s planned earnings improvement of 1.5 billion euros in the end,” he said.

-The airline is negotiating with labour representatives of cabin crew, who held a series of rolling strikes several weeks ago, resulting in the cancellation of more than 1,000 flights.
+The airline is negotiating with labor representatives of cabin crew, who held a series of rolling strikes several weeks ago, resulting in the cancellation of more than 1,000 flights.

 Reporting By Marilyn Gerlach; Editing by Pravin Char